Taj ul-Alam: Female rule in Aceh

 Putri Sri Alam ascended the throne and took the title Sultana Taj ul-Alam Safiatuddin Syah.
-Taj ul-Alam Safiatuddin literally meaning "world crown, purity of the faith".
-She became first of four queens regnant or sultanas who sat on the throne in the period 1641-1699.
+Taj ul-Alam Safiatuddin literally meaning "world crown, pure-of-faith".
+She became first of four queens regnant or sultanas who sat on the throne in succession from 1641 to 1699.
 Given the strongly Muslim profile of Aceh, this has evoked considerable debate among historians.
-The enthronement of Taj ul-Alam has been seen as an effort of the Acehnese nobility to weaken royal power following Iskandar Muda's administrative reforms aimed to undermine them.
+The enthronement of Taj ul-Alam has been seen as an effort of the Acehnese nobility to weaken royal power following Iskandar Muda's administrative reforms aimed at undermining them.
 According to this view, these efforts were largely successful.
-From her reign on the sultanate became a weak symbolic institution, whose authority was limited to capital city itself.
+From her reign onwards, the sultanate became a weak symbolic institution, whose authority was limited to the capital city itself.
 Meanwhile, real power was held by the hereditary rulers of outlying districts (the uleëbalang set up by Iskandar Muda) and the religious leaders (imam or ulama).

-However, it has also been suggested that old Southeast Asian tradition, which acknowledged inheritance on the female line, was more important here than orthodox Muslim principles.
+It has also been suggested that old Southeast Asian tradition, which acknowledged inheritance on the female line, was more important here than orthodox Muslim principles.
 This would have been the reason for the enthronement of Taj ul-Alam, rather than a conscious strategy by the grandees to weaken the power of the court.
 Closer analysis of the age of queens has furthermore pointed out that the period should not necessarily be seen as one of societal decline, that it was ruled by softer and more flexible hands than before 1641, and that Aceh after all was able to withstand Western pressure to the extent that it preserved its independence.
-In the rest of the East Indies, once-powerful indigenous states such as Mataram, Ternate, Banten and Makassar lost their autonomy or became heavily dependent on the VOC in the late seventeenth century.
+In the rest of the East Indies, once-powerful indigenous states such as Mataram, Ternate, Banten and Makassar lost their autonomy or became heavily dependent on the Dutch East India Company (VOC) in the late 17th century.